zainkhalifa/RF-GDS/README.md

 # GDS_Processing
 GDS_Processing is a MATLAB library to enable RF analog integrated-circuit designers to convert and manipulate GDS structures and then export them to Cadence layout without DRC errors.
 I needed a tool during my PhD to move designs from HFSS to Cadence layout without drawing the designs manually again in Cadence.
 Refere to the [GDS_Processing.pdf file](https://github.com/zainkhalifa/GDS_Processing/blob/master/GDS_Processing.pdf) for a quick overview.
 Although, I made this library for this specific application, I have created many general functions for GDS files that you might find useful.

 Note: This library depends on the work of Ulf Griesmann in his [gdsii-toolbox](https://github.com/ulfgri/gdsii-toolbox).
-My files here includes his work.
+This repository includes his source code together with any copyright notice therein.

 Disclaimer: The library is not professionally written.
 I wrote it along the way as I needed.
 So always be aware if I missed anything in my descriptions.
 Make sure that it is doing what you intend and don't count on me taking care of everything for you !